 The use of hazardous materials during construction of the Proposed Action Alternative would be in quantities that are typical of the construction industry.
-In accordance with the National Pollutant Discharge Elimination System (NPDES) Permit and General Permit, a site-specific construction Stormwater Pollution Prevention Plan (SWPPP) would be prepared for construction activities associated with the Proposed Action Alternative, with the goal of identifying the sources of sediment and other pollutants that affect the quality of stormwater discharges and describe and ensure the implementation of Best Management Practices (BMPs) to reduce or eliminate sediment and other pollutants in stormwater as well as non-stormwater discharges.
-Overall, BMPs identified in the site-specific SWPPP would ensure that construction of the Proposed Action Alternative would not affect stormwater.
+In accordance with the National Pollutant Discharge Elimination System (NPDES) Permit and General Permit, a site-specific construction Stormwater Pollution Prevention Plan (SWPPP) would be prepared for construction activities associated with the Proposed Action Alternative, with the goal of identifying the sources of sediment and other pollutants that affect the quality of stormwater discharges and describe and ensure the implementation of Best Management Practices (BMPs) to reduce or eliminate sediment and other pollutants in stormwater, as well as non-stormwater discharges.
+Adherence to the site-specific SWPPP and implementation of standard BMPs during construction would assure that discharges of pollutants of concern to a receiving water body by surface water runoff would be minimized, and would not be expected to exceed applicable water quality standards or contaminate the public drinking water supply.

 Based on the age of some on-site buildings (built prior to 1980), there is a potential for the exposure of ACMs and LBP on the Proposed Action Alternative construction sites.
 As shown in Table 4-6, there are six known hazardous materials sites in the Proposed Project Area that may result in the exposure of ACMs and LBP during the construction of the APM guideway, the ITF East, and various roadway improvements.
 In accordance with LAWA standard practices for development projects at LAX and with City requirements, prior to the issuance of any permit for the demolition or alteration of any existing structure(s), LAWA would provide a letter to the Los Angeles Department of Building and Safety from a qualified asbestos abatement consultant indicating that no ACMs are present in the building.
-If ACMs are found to be present, they would be abated in compliance with SCAQMD Rule 1403 as well as all other applicable state and federal rules and regulations regarding the handling and disposal of hazardous materials.
+If ACMs are found to be present, they would be abated in compliance with SCAQMD Rule 1403, as well as all other applicable state and federal rules and regulations regarding the handling and disposal of hazardous materials.
 In addition, prior to issuance of any permit for the demolition or alteration of any existing structure(s), a LBP survey would be performed following protocols of the Los Angeles Department of Building and Safety designed to detect LBP.
 Should LBP materials be identified, standard handling and disposal practices would be implemented pursuant to OSHA and CalOSHA regulations to limit worker and environmental risks.